cvljubet/mlops_course_repo/README.md

   sudo usermod -aG docker $USER\ # Then we have to logout and log back to the VM\
   If I get a message like "permission denied while trying to connect to the Docker daemon socket...."
 I have to do the next OUTSIDE the VM, in my own machine:\
   chmod 400 .ssh/keyname.pem

+**NOTE**: The next steps related with Docker were in the course notes but were not mentioned in the video, I based on the video to write the previous steps and I'm not sure in what cases I have to do the next steps, but I'll let them  here in case:

 * Add Docker's official GPG key:\
 sudo apt-get update\